cfengine/documentation/examples/tutorials/new-users.markdown

 [Back to top of page.][Up and Running#Overview]

-## Set up your site's promise management files
+## Set up your promise management files

 Within the **/var/cfengine/masterfiles/myPromises** directory, create a skeleton promise file, and name it **z01PromiseSetup.cf**.
 (Doing so will make adding new promises in the future a lot easier.)